 Mark J. Kimzey

 Based on his background in public service, Mark understands the unique legal needs of local governments.
 He frequently advises public officials and employees on legal matters affecting their organizations, including open records and meetings laws, labor and employment issues, ethics and conflicts of interest, land use and zoning, and operational matters such as finance, procurement, and contracting.
-Mark also regularly attends board, commission, and committee meetings and advises public bodies on legislative and procedural matters.
+He also assists corporate and not-for-profit clients, from start-ups to existing entities, in the implementation and operation of their business ventures.
+Mark regularly attends board, commission, and committee meetings and advises clients on parliamentary and procedural matters.

 Mark holds both a law degree and an M.P.A., which he earned through a joint degree program at IIT’s Chicago-Kent College of Law.
 While at Chicago-Kent, he was awarded the Dean’s Full Tuition Merit Scholarship.
 Mark obtained a B.S. in Law Enforcement and Justice Administration from Western Illinois University, where he graduated summa cum laude.
 Prior to law school, he worked as an auxiliary police officer for a village in the southwest suburbs of Chicago.
 Mark is a regular speaker and author on topics related to his practice.